Aldaviva/DryerDuty/Readme.md

 - `pagerDutyIntegrationKey` is the Integration Key that PagerDuty gives you when you create a new Events API v2 Integration for one of your Services.
 - `motorMinimumActiveAmps` is the minimum current, in amps, which would indicate that the dryer's motor is running.
     - My dryer's motor runs at 4.33 A, so I set this to `2.0`.
-- `lightMinimumActiveAmps` is the minmum current, in amps, which would indicate that the light bulb in the drum turned on because the door was opened.
+- `lightMinimumActiveAmps` is the minimum current, in amps, which would indicate that the light bulb in the drum turned on because the door was opened.
     - My 15 W bulb runs at 0.08 A, so I set this to `0.04`.
 - `motorGain` is a coefficient which the motor current is multiplied by to get a more accurate value.
-    - The default value is `1.0`, but I had to set mine to `1.64` to match the current readings from my clamp multimeter.
+    - The default value is `1.0`, but I had to set mine to `1.64` to match the current readings from my [clamp multimeter](https://www.kleintools.com/catalog/clamp-meters/acdc-digital-clamp-meter-auto-ranging-400-amp).
 - `lightGain` is a coefficient which the light bulb current is multiplied by to get a more accurate value.
     - The default value is `1.0`, but I had to set mine to `0.75` to match the nominal current of my bulb.
 - `Logging.LogLevel` controls the log verbosity, where the key is the namespace and the value is the [log level](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel?view=dotnet-plat-ext-7.0) name.